Best Online Adult-Gerontology Nurse Practitioner Programs in Florida

 Online Learning - Visit Website

-Florida International University's Doctor of Nursing Practice offers specialized training for advanced nurse practitioners focusing on Adult-Gerontology Primary Care.
-This comprehensive online program prepares healthcare professionals to deliver high-quality, patient-centered care across diverse settings.
-Students gain advanced clinical skills in disease prevention, health promotion, and complex multi-system health management.
-The program qualifies graduates for national certification and state advanced practice registration, positioning them as critical healthcare leaders addressing evolving patient needs.
+Florida International University's Doctor of Nursing Practice program with an Adult-Gerontology Primary Care Nurse Practitioner concentration provides specialized online training for advanced practitioners.
+This comprehensive 77-credit program prepares healthcare professionals for high-quality, patient-centered care across diverse settings, with advanced clinical skills in disease prevention and complex health management.
+No entrance exam is required, and graduates qualify for national certification and state advanced practice registration as healthcare leaders.

 Florida State University